JPedro2/Cloud-Native-Demo/README.md

     ```

 ## Service-Mesh with Istio
-As _Istio_ allows you to decouple traffic management from application code, as well as helps you understand traffic flows between services.
+_Istio_ allows you to decouple traffic management from application code, as well as helps you understand traffic flows between services.
 You can then, for example, define the percentage of traffic you want to send to a specific _canary_ version, or determine how to distribute traffic based on _source_/_destination_ or service version _weights_.
-This makes _A/B testing_, _gradual rollouts_, and _canary releases_ much easier to implement and manage.
+This makes _A/B testing_, _gradual rollouts_ and _canary releases_ much easier to implement and manage.

-Additionally, _Istio_ provides useful capabilities around [failure recovery to tolerate failing nodes or avoid cascading instabilities](https://istio.io/latest/docs/concepts/traffic-management/#working-with-your-applications), as well as [fault injection](https://istio.io/latest/docs/tasks/traffic-management/fault-injection/) (delays or connectivity failures) on specific requests to test application resiliency.
+Additionally, _Istio_ provides useful capabilities around [failure recovery to tolerate failing nodes or avoid cascading instabilities](https://istio.io/latest/docs/concepts/traffic-management/#working-with-your-applications), as well as [fault injection](https://istio.io/latest/docs/tasks/traffic-management/fault-injection/) in the form of delays or connectivity failures, on specific requests to test application resiliency.

-If you wish to experiment with some of these _Istio_ capabilities, you can `apply` some of the _istio_ manifests in the `/istio-manifests/routing` folder, and then with _Kiali_, visualise how the traffic flow changes.
+If you wish to experiment with some of these _Istio_ capabilities, you can `apply` some of the _Istio_ manifests in the [`/istio-manifests/routing`]((./istio-manifests)/routing) folder, and then with _Kiali_, visualise how the traffic flow changes.

 These _Istio_ manifests only focus on some specific traffic management use cases:
 * Send traffic to different versions of a service based on source/destination, or service version weights.
 * Inject time delays at specific microservices
 * Inject failures between microservices

-As an example you may want to inject a 5 second delay on the _productcatalogservice_, to then evaluate how the other microservices behave and handle that scenario.
+**As an example** you may want to inject a 5 second delay on the _productcatalogservice_, to then evaluate how the other microservices behave and handle that scenario.

 ```sh
 kubectl apply -f istio-manifests/routing/injection-delay.yaml
 ```

-Once this is deployed you can confirm it by going into your _Online Boutique_ external IP address in your browser and check that when you click in one of the products on the _FrontEnd_ landing page, it takes at least 5 seconds to load.
+Once this is deployed you can confirm it by going into your _Online Boutique_ `external IP address` in your browser and checking that when you click in one of the products on the _FrontEnd_ landing page, it takes at least 5 seconds to load.
 If you are using _Chrome_ you can re-do these steps whilst using the _inspect_ tool (`right-click > inspect > Network`).

 [![Istio Injection-Delay Browser](./docs/img/injection-delay-browser.png)](./docs/img/injection-delay-browser.png)